 Effective Usage of stiff, rigid, taut

-- 1Describing Objects: Use these antonyms to describe the physical properties of objects, such as materials, structures, or fabrics.
+- 1Describing Objects: Use these antonyms to describe the physical properties of objects.